ShivamSharma13/IGen-Webserver/README.md

-# IGen - Infections Genetics
+# IGen - Infection Genetics
-### An app that can give you relative risk estimates for multiple ommon Infections by looking at your personal Genome from different Direct To Consumer genetic testing companies
+### An app that can give you relative risk estimates for multiple common infections by looking at your personal genome from different Direct To Consumer genetic testing companies

 #### Dependencies